-Potential customers need time to decide to buy and a retargeting campaign helps you find your target audiences on other mediums and put your brand front and center to remind them that you exist.
+Potential customers need time to decide to buy and they need to be in a situation which allows them to think about and act on purchasing.
+A retargeting campaign helps you find your target audiences on other mediums and put your brand front and center to remind them that you exist.

 A retargeting campaign works best with potential customers at the consideration stage of the buyer's journey.
 At this stage, they are warm leads and have a high potential to convert.
 Displaying ads to them at this stage can give them that needed push to convert.